Latin America Clean Transport Initiative

 How can the right policies accelerate the deployment of EVs to improve air quality in Latin American cities and reduce the use of fossil fuels?
 The Inter-American Dialogue Energy, Climate Change & Extractive Industries Program’s Clean Transport Initiative seeks to address this question through the annual Clean Transport Forum, which brings together representatives of Latin American governments, the private sector, academia, and NGOs to discuss impediments and opportunities facing EVs in the region, and through reports and other publications.

-- Raise awareness about a critical clean technology that has major environmental and public health benefits but is not widely used in Latin America.
+- Advance targeted policies to promote electric mobility, a critical clean technology that has major environmental and public health benefits but is not widely used in Latin America.

 - Provide networking and collaboration opportunities among government, corporate, and civil society stakeholders.